 $4.75 per student

-(Applies to advance school program bookings with 10 or more children)
+(Applies to advance school group or day care bookings with 10 or more children)

-- Only school programs booked in advance qualify for discounted group rate.
+- Only School Programs booked in advance qualify for discounted group rates.

-- For preschool and kindergarten groups, we require one adult supervisor for every five children.
+- For Preschool and Kindergarten groups, the museum requires one adult supervisor for every five children in the group.

 - For Grades 1-5, the museum requires one adult supervisor for every seven children in the group.